adamjaffeback/Campsite-Checker/README.md

 There are also examples in `node_modules/nightwatch/examples/tests/google/`.

+##Starting the Selenium Server
+If necessary, to start the selenium server:
+1. Open a terminal window to the root director `/Campsite-Checker/`.
+2. Enter `java -jar selenium-server-standalone-VERSION#.jar`.

 ##Todos
 - [ ] Update README to include mandrill, etc.
 - [ ] Update README to include forever